 - ENGL 091 (4 cr.)

-- EXPE 105: Personal & Career Developmental (3 cr.) or

 - ACAD 155: Student Success (3 cr.)

 - Developmental Math (if needed)

 - Courses identified on a limited load course list (if needed for the 12-13 credit maximum)

 Part-time students who need ENGL 091 and who wish to take additional courses will be restricted to a limited load and must select from the limited load course list.